money-on-chain/MOC-Indexer/INTEGRATION.md

 2. Make code available

-Required 3pp project code is inside the `agent/` directory from the 3pp, you just copy this directory inside the indexer directory and it will be available to use.
+Required 3pp project code is inside the `agent/` directory from the 3pp, you just copy this directory inside the indexer directory, and it will be available to use.

 ## Execution

+Remember that before executing the 3pp module, you probably would like to run its setup, like in Rewards project, you better run `set_initial` block scripts, and others which would affect settings inside the database.

 If you already run indexer this way: